azurecitadel/azurecitadel.github.io/fundamentals/cli/cli-3-jmespath.md

 ---
-layout: article
 title: CLI 2.0 JMESPATH
 date: 2017-10-04
-tags: [cli, bash]
+author: Richard Cheney
 comments: true
-author: Richard_Cheney
-image:
-  teaser: blueprint.png
-previous:
-  url: ../cli-2-firststeps
-  title: First Steps with CLI 2.0
-next:
-  url: ../cli-4-bash
-  title: Using CLI 2.0 within Bash
+hidden: true
+sidebar:
+  nav: "cli"
 ---
 {% include toc.html %}

 ## Introduction

 The `--query` switch is one of the "global" switches, i.e. it is available on every az command, and it enables you to query and filter the output of the command.

 The Azure CLI uses the industry standard JMESPATH query format that is used not only by the CLI, but also the AWS CLI and other commands that need to manipulate JSON.

 There is some excellent documentation on JMESPATH at the official site, and it covers the full range of what can be accomplished.
 This guide will give you a shortcut into the commonly used functionality when querying Azure JSON output.

 ## JSON Format